dbeley/senscritiquescraper/README.md

 ```
 usage: scr_get_work_details.py [-h] [--debug] [-f FILE] [main_argument]

-This script will export in a csv file one or several works from senscritique.
-The -f option will use the 'URL' field of a csv file.
+This script will export in a csv file one or several works from senscritique contained in a csv file (it will use the 'URL' field).

 positional arguments:
   main_argument         File to parse.